-The Māori incorporation can grant a lease of any land it holds, but any lease over Māori freehold land for a term of more than 52 years must be agreed to by a resolution passed by the shareholders owning at least 50 percent of shares and approved by the MLC.

-A copy of any lease exceeding 21 years must be submitted to the registrar of the MLC for noting.
-The MLC has no role in checking or confirming the terms of any lease.
+The Māori incorporation can grant a lease of any land it holds, but any lease over Māori freehold land for a term of more than 52 years must be agreed to by a resolution passed by the shareholders owning at least 50 percent of the shares and approved by the Māori Land Court.
+A copy of any lease exceeding 21 years must be submitted to the Registrar of the Māori Land Court for noting.
+The Māori Land Court has no role in checking or confirming the terms of any lease.

-The Māori incorporation doesn't need to first offer the lease of Māori land to the preferred classes of alienees.
-It also doesn't have to inform the MLC that it's leasing investment land.
+The Māori incorporation is not required to first offer the lease of Māori land to the preferred classes of alienees.
+The Māori incorporation does not have to inform the Māori Land Court that it is leasing investment land.